APMG/dezi-for-wordpress/README.md

  * i18n Support
  * Multi server/core support

+## Dezi ##

+You can find out more about Dezi at http://dezi.org/.

-Note that this plugin requires you to have an instance of Dezi using a schema with the following fields: id, permalink, title, content, numcomments, categories, categoriessrch, tags, tagssrch, author, type, and text.
+Note that this plugin requires you to have an instance of Dezi using a schema with the following fields: id, permalink, numcomments, categories, categoriessrch, tags, tagssrch, author, type.
-The plugin is distributed with a Dezi config file you can use at *dezi-config.pl*.
+An example Dezi config file you can use is distributed at *dezi-for-wordpress/dezi-config.pl*.

 ## Installation ##